A PWC site dedicated to Jet Ski, Seadoo, Yamaha WaveRunner, Honda AquaTrax and HSR-Benelli offering personal watercraft reviews, news and more.

 As we discovered, not much.
 At least, not much where it counts…

-Whatís In A Name?
+What’s In A Name?

 Especially because, even in this most distilled version of the RXT line, you still get a lot of bang for the buck.

 computer will interrupt thrust for a fraction of a second, drop that bucket, and then reapply power so that same thrust is now directed forward and to the sides to rapidly slow the craft.
 Start the craft at the dock and that bucket deploys partially to keep the craft in place until the driver wishes to go into either reverse or forward.
 It takes minutes to get the hang of, pays real dividends on the water, and never requires the driver to take his eyes off the water.

-Of course, the RXT 260 also has all those other amenities that the ĎDoo does.
+Of course, the RXT 260 also has all those other amenities that the ‘Doo does.
 Its lanyard is digitally encoded to do triple-duty as also a speed limiter and theft-prevention device; its hinged seat raises on a pneumatic strut, alleviating the problem of where to put the saddle during maintenance; and its info center boasts a number of features, including a compass and fuel consumption readout.
 Only storage continues to feel like a miscue.
 At a mere 13.7 gallons, it’s far less than the competition boasts.

 A civilized speed junkie?
 That pretty much sums it up.
 But don’t forget price.
 By foregoing all those Xs, Is, and As in the title, Sea-Doo also brings this RXT 260 in for $13,599, as much as $2,800 less than the aS, and even $1,100 less than the X version.